Ireland history notes

 Introduced by penguin person General Nortan South Knowledge :-)

 Ireland and Irish history cartoon buddy.

-With the intervention of the stronger Anglo Saxon tribes from Europe settling Britain (later called English).
-A new smaller Gaelic land of Scotland was formed, along with the smaller Celtic Wales that is known today.
-So too were formed from this early time, the seeds of fear to be so ingrained into the future Anglo Saxon Kings and Queens of England, whose brutal attitude toward Ireland (also Scotland and Wales), were fed by the fear of having any potentially hostile, independent Celtic state, so close to their own English borders.
-With this in mind, the island off Britain’s Welsh coast and fear of a potential launch pad for any invasion of Britain, has led to lingering and very painful conflict even in today’s history.
+With the intervention of the stronger Germanic Anglo Saxon tribes from Europe settling Britain (later called English).
+A new smaller Gaelic land of Scotland was formed along with the smaller Celtic Wales that is known today.
+So too were formed from this early time the seeds of fear to be so ingrained into the future Anglo Saxon Kings and Queens of England whose brutal attitude toward Ireland (also Scotland and Wales) were fed by the fear of having any potentially hostile, independent Celtic states, so close to their own English borders.
+With this in mind the island off Britain’s Welsh coast and fear of a potential launch pad for any invasion of Britain has led to lingering and very painful conflict even in today’s history.

 432 AD St Patrick the patron saint of Ireland introduced Christianity faith.